inbo/inbo-pyutils/gis/sentinelsat/README.md

 2. to convert en process Sentinel-2 datasets to useful imagery (e.g. mosaics, RGB and NDVI images, ...),
 3. to batch clip Sentinel-2 imagery with a certain study area.

-Each of the aims is written as a standalone module, but "2" depends on the output of "1", while "3" depends on the output of "2".
+Each of the aims is written as a standalone module, but "2" depends on the output of "1", while "3" uses the output of "2".

 ## Downloading Sentinel-2 datasets

 ### Introduction

 This code provides a user interface approach to query and download Sentinel-2 datasets, covering Flanders (Belgium), from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/).
-The code uses [tkinter](https://docs.python.org/3/library/tkinter.html) to provide the user interface, and the [sentinelsat](http://sentinelsat.readthedocs.io/en/master/index.html) utility to query and download Sentinel-2 satellite images from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/). [collections](https://docs.python.org/3/library/collections.html) is used to access the results of the query, stored in a dictionary. *tkinter* and *collections* are part of [the Python Standard Library](https://docs.python.org/3/library/index.html).
+The code uses [tkinter](https://docs.python.org/3/library/tkinter.html) to provide the user interface, and the [sentinelsat](http://sentinelsat.readthedocs.io/en/master/index.html) utility to query and download Sentinel-2 satellite images. [collections](https://docs.python.org/3/library/collections.html) is used to access the results of the query, stored in a dictionary. *tkinter* and *collections* are part of [the Python Standard Library](https://docs.python.org/3/library/index.html).

 ### Functionality